micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

 [Prompted] by faith Noah, being forewarned by God concerning events of which as yet there was no visible sign, took heed _and_ diligently _and_ reverently constructed _and_ prepared an ark for the deliverance of his own family.
-By this [his faith which relied on God] he passed judgment _and_ sentence on the world's unbelief and became an heir _and_ possessor of righteousness ([^c]that relation of being right into which God puts the person who has faith).
+By this [his faith which relied on God] he passed judgment _and_ sentence on the world's unbelief and became an heir _and_ possessor of righteousness (that relation of being right into which God puts the person who has faith).